balajis1648/datasciencecoursera/HelloWorld.md

----
-title: "HelloWorld"
-author: "Balaji S"
-date: "26/01/2020"
----

-## This is a markdown file

-**Hello World**

-Comments:This is a project to be done for Coursera for "The Data Scientist's Toolbox" and this document is done for pushing a file onto github repository named **datasciencecoursera**.This is done to ensure proper understanding of the concept.

-- Creation of repository called datasciencecoursera
-- Creation of HelloWorld.md
-- Pushing the markdown file onto repository
+#Project on Data Science Tools in Coursera
+## Balaji S

+## HelloWorld

+Comments:This is a project for data science tools in coursera where creation of a markdown file called HelloWorld.md and the pushing of the same into a github repository called datasciencecoursera.